Infrastructure WA

 Anthony has worked across several state agencies, mainly focused on strategic advice to the WA Government on infrastructure prioritisation and investment.
 He served 014 served on the board of Infrastructure Australia from 2008 to 2014.

-Emily Roper (ex officio Board Member)
+Richard Sellers (ex officio Board Member)